dewitt4/Cloud-Custodain/docs/source/usecases/s3encryption.rst

 Bucket Policy
 -------------

+Note: the ``set-bucket-encryption`` action is a much more effective way of enabling encryption on a bucket.

 Adds an encryption required bucket policy and merges with extant policy statements.
 Note filters should be used to avoid hitting any buckets